euctrl-pru/website/data/set/hfe/Horizontal_Flight_Efficiency.md

 # {{ page.title }}

+Please note that additional quality control measures detected a limited number of abnormal flight trajectories starting in December 2015 which were removed by applying an additional filter as of 01 December 2015.
+Due to this quality improvement, the period December 2015 - Februray 2016 might differ slightly from older data releases.

 ## Data description
 Horizontal en-route flight efficiency compares the length of actual or planned flight trajectories to the corresponding “achieved” distance.